 - security cleared staff

 - data security and encryption

 - segregation of activities on a need to know basis.

 ODA leads the South Australian data ecosystem by:

-- chairing the South Australian Government Chief Data Officers Network (CDON) with strategic oversight and whole-of-government representation
+- chairing the Government of South Australia's Chief Data Officers Network (CDON) with strategic oversight and whole-of-government representation

 - administering the Information Sharing Guidelines

 - running the South Australian Business Intelligence Network (SABIN) sessions on data, analysis and data-driven insights